BradHeff/Horizon-Fee-Calculator/README.md

 ## Roadmap

-- [ ] Create Stylish GUI
+- [ ] Create Stylish Webpage
 - [ ] Create Functions and Features
+- [ ] Improve Fee Calculations
-- [ ] Imported Modules
+  - [ ] Add bus fee's
-  - [ ] GUI in separate module
+  - [ ] add discount % for Consession Card
-  - [ ] Functions in separate module
+  - [ ] return correct pricing
-  - [ ] Thread control for scanning
+- [ ] Return table view of fee's per term

-See the [open issues](https://github.com/bradheff/Arxis-Pentester/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/bradheff/Horizon-Fee-Calculator/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>